Trump to push for overhauling roads, bridges, air traffic

 Cohn said the nation was "falling behind and the falling behind is affecting economic growth in the United States.
 The president wants to fix the problems and he doesn't want to push these liabilities into the future."

-Trump on Monday is set to outline his legislative principles for overhauling the air traffic control system, using a Rose Garden address to propose separating air traffic control operations from the Federal Aviation Administration, a key priority for U.S. airlines.
+Trump on Monday is set to outline his legislative principles for overhauling the air traffic control system, using a White House address to propose separating air traffic control operations from the Federal Aviation Administration, a key priority for U.S. airlines.

-The president plans to travel to Ohio and Kentucky on Wednesday to address ways of improving levies, dams and locks along inland waterways that are crucial to agricultural exports.
+The president plans to travel to Ohio on Wednesday to address ways of improving levees, dams and locks along inland waterways that are crucial to agricultural exports.
 His visit is expected to include a speech expected to touch on partnering with states and local governments.

 Cohn said governors and mayors are scheduled meet with Trump at the White House on Thursday for a listening session focused on the efficient use of tax dollars for infrastructure projects.